 Interpublic Appoints Chief Commerce Strategy Officer

-/EIN News/ -- New York, NY, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Interpublic Group (NYSE: IPG) today announced that Jeriad Zoghby is joining the company as Chief Commerce Strategy Officer.
+New York, NY, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Interpublic Group IPG today announced that Jeriad Zoghby is joining the company as Chief Commerce Strategy Officer.
 In his role, Zoghby will oversee commerce strategy for the holding company, connecting the existing channel and platform expertise across the IPG portfolio and helping to identify opportunities for further growth.
 Working with key agency and client business leaders, Zoghby will orchestrate how the company supports clients as they connect commerce solutions to the full breadth of their marketing programs.
 Zoghby starts immediately.

 By coordinating resources from IPG's award-winning companies, Zoghby will be instrumental in fostering a cohesive approach to commerce, including investments, partner development, design, and go-to-market strategy.
 The approach will both enhance and protect existing core marketing disciplines across IPG, while ensuring that group agencies develop new capabilities and continue to excel in the commerce space.
 The introduction of Zoghby's role continues IPG's investment in commerce, D2C, marketing technology and retail media.
 It also follows the company's acquisition late last year of RafterOne, a leading global provider of multi-cloud commerce solutions on the Salesforce platform.